-The University Council is committed to ensuring that its financial arrangements are carried out in an ethical manner.
+USC is committed to ensuring that its financial arrangements are carried out in an ethical manner.
 The purpose of this policy is to establish the framework and guidelines within University of the Sunshine Coast for the creation of productive sponsorship alliances with corporations, foundations, individuals and other non-government organisations.

 The following are the fundamental principles that shape our relationships with sponsors:

-4.1 All event and project sponsorships must have significant financial commitment from the sponsor to help offset the costs associated with the activity.
+5.1 All event and project sponsorships must have significant financial commitment from the sponsor to help offset the costs associated with the activity.

-4.2 All sponsorship arrangements attract GST, which should be calculated and charged over and above the agreed sponsorship amount.
+5.2 All sponsorship arrangements attract GST, which should be calculated and charged over and above the agreed sponsorship amount.

-4.8 Sponsors must not use the University’s communications as a direct sales channel for their products or services.
+5.7 Sponsors must not use the University’s communications as a direct sales channel for their products or services.

-4.9 The benefiting (sponsored) area must put procedures in place to ensure that sponsors do not receive returns that are greater than is proper and proportionate and that any sponsorship agreement is able to withstand public scrutiny.
+5.8 The benefiting (sponsored) area must not, and must not appear to, unduly endorse the sponsoring company or its products.
+In particular, the benefiting (sponsored) area must put procedures in place to ensure that sponsors do not receive returns that are greater than is proper and proportionate and that any sponsorship agreement is able to withstand public scrutiny.

-4.10 In-kind sponsorship is the provision of goods or services to support or enhance a University event or activity where free promotion is received in return.
+5.9 In-kind sponsorship is the provision of goods or services to support or enhance a University event or activity where free promotion is received in return.
 These arrangements are also liable for GST.
 To measure the value of in-kind sponsorship, the benefiting department or area of the University should consider the opportunity cost, that is, how much it would have cost the department if it had paid for the support provided.
 Such consideration should be given before the services or goods are accepted.

-4.12 An external organisation that uses University premises or facilities and wishes to display their own sponsorship signage during an event or exhibition will first obtain permission from the Vice-Chancellor and President or authorised representative.
+5.11 An external organisation that uses University premises or facilities and wishes to display their own sponsorship signage during an event or exhibition will first obtain permission from the Vice-Chancellor and President or authorised representative.
 Permanent or ongoing signage which services the sponsorship of an external organisation will not be permitted.

 Appendix A: Incoming sponsorship agreement guidelines

-Description of the Sponsorship Alliance: The contract will contain a comprehensive description of the item, project or event around which the sponsorship alliance is constructed, including a list of obligations for both parties.
+Description of the sponsorship: The contract will contain a comprehensive description of the item, project or event being sponsored, including a list of obligations for both parties.

 Exclusivity: The University may wish to offer outright or industry exclusivity to a sponsor or the sponsor may request such exclusivity.
 Where agreed, an appropriate statement regarding exclusivity will be included in the contract.